 Further development of converged systems has led to hyperconverged infrastructures.
-Besides simplifying the architecture, in a hyperconverged system, there is a simpler administration model.
-Instead of a group of IT administrators to manage the data array, virtualization, and server hardware, a hyperconverged system is managed by one team (sometimes one system administrator).
+Besides a simplified architecture, a hyperconverged system has a simpler administration model.
+Instead of needing a group of IT administrators to manage the data array, virtualization, and server hardware, a hyperconverged system is managed by one team (sometimes one system administrator).

-In this article, we will try to reveal why you may need to implement HCI and what benefits you will achieve.
+This article will explain why you may need to implement HCI and what benefits you will achieve.